Melisa-t/tic-tac-toe/README.md

 ﻿# Tic Tac Toe

-A simple pig game to practice objects.
+A simple Tic Tac Toe game to practice objects.

 A screenie from the game.
 ![image](img/game.png)